Database Backup (DBS) provides features such as single-table restoration, geo-redundancy, and long-term archiving for Oracle instances.

 Section Parameter Description N/A Schedule Name

 The name of the backup schedule.
-DBS generates a backup schedule name.
+DBS automatically generates a backup schedule name.
 We recommend that you set a descriptive name that is easy to identify.
-Backup schedule names do not have to be unique.
+Backup schedule names do not need to be unique.

 Backup Source Information Backup Mode

 The method that is used to back up data.
-By default, the backup method that you select when you purchase the backup schedule is used.
-In this example, this parameter is set to Logical Backup.
+The default value of this parameter is the backup method that you selected when you purchased the backup schedule.
+In this example, Logical Backup is selected.

 Database Location The location of the database that you want to back up.
 Valid values:

 - User-Created Database with Public IP Address <IP Address:Port Number>

 - POLARDB InstanceNote For more information about the parameters to be set if you set the Database Location parameter to POLARDB Instance, see Back up a PolarDB O Edition instance by using logical backup.

 - No public network IP: Port's self-built database (accessed through the database gateway)

 Database Type The type of the database that you want to back up.
 Default value: Oracle.
 Region

 The region in which the source database resides.